chvandorp/scdynsys/notebooks/README.md

   This requires that we first run the `IntegratedApproachCD4.ipynb` notebook.
 * `FigureBatchCorrect.ipynb`: Make plot that shows the results of the batch-correction analysis for a simple SI figure.
 * `FigureClusCompare.ipynb`: Compare the clusters assigned by both methods using a heatmap of the Jaccard index (SI figure).
+* `FigureIdentifiability.ipynb`: SI figures showing the results of the sensitivity and identifiability analyses.
+  Both for CD8 and CD4 data.
+Requires running the `SensitivityAnalysis.ipynb`, `IdentifiabilityAnalysis.ipynb` and
+  `ModelIdentifiability.ipynb` notebooks.